Skip to Content

 Aluminum Frame Cabinets

-It is available in neutrals like black, taupe , white and gray but also comes in bright hues of red, oranges, blue and green, to name a few.
+It is available in neutrals like black, taupe, white, and gray but also comes in bright hues of red, oranges, blue, and green, to name a few.

 Safety options for glass inserts usually include tempered glass and safety film.
 The safety film is used for painted glass and is added to make it shatterproof.

-Aluminum frame kitchen cabinets are also very durable and can go through a lot of wear and tear.
+This metal is also very durable and can go through a lot of wear and tear.
 The smooth, reflective finish of the glass can help make a space look brighter and more open.

 Brushed Aluminum Type Cabinets